Tourism and Sports Grants

 Small Tourism Grant Program

-The Washington County is now accepting applications for its Small Tourism Grant Program.
-Applicants may apply for grants up to $7,500 in funding.
+Applicants may apply for Small Tourism Grant Program grants up to $7,500 in funding.
 This is a pilot program for Fiscal Year 2019-2020 only.

 The Small Tourism Grant Program supports entities with projects and programs that the WCVA Board of Directors believes have extraordinary merit and will positively impact and increase overnight visitation to Washington County, Oregon.